Tunisia’s political situation is tumultuous as the president dismisses more officials.

 The power grab has been dubbed a “coup d’etat” by the moderate Islamist Ennahdha party, which was the largest fraction in the coalition government, while the US, EU, and other states have expressed grave alarm.

-Of addition to the political unrest, the North African country is dealing with a severe economic crisis, which includes high prices and unemployment, as well as an increase in Covid-19 infections.
+The Tunisian prosecutor’s office stated on Wednesday that the judiciary has begun an investigation into charges that Ennahdha and two other political parties received illegal funds ahead of the 2019 elections, further escalating tensions.

-Tunisians are waiting for clarification on the next political steps with bated breath.
+The investigation was launched on July 14 by the judiciary’s financial arm, with a focus on “foreign financing and acceptance of monies of unknown origin,” according to prosecution spokesman Mohsen Dali.

-Saied, an austere legal academic who has claimed he is committed to use the law to transform the political system, said he would take executive authority “with the help” of a cabinet whose new leader he would pick himself.
+Saied, an academic who has stated that he is intent to transform the political system through legislative amendments, has stated that he will acquire executive power with the help of a government whose new chief he will choose himself.

 Following Saied’s meeting with members of national organizations late Monday, names of potential candidates began to circulate on Wednesday.